 It was a revelation moving into my first dedicated creative space.
 After shoving my creative life into a bedroom closet for 20 years, I finally was able to spread out, work on large-scale projects, and leave in-progress messes that I could shut the door on and come back to whenever I wanted.
 I was ecstatic—as was my partner who’d been tripping over my large spread-out projects on the living room floor for the preceding decade.
 The rented room was bright, with 12ft high ceilings, large windows looking out over rooftops, and durable floors that could take a beating.
 It was also dirt-cheap which felt like a miracle.
 I sat in that room six years ago surrounded by all my art supplies and grinned.

 I learned how to quilt from a dear college friends 20 years ago.
 We would get together in the evening to work on small hand sewing projects once a week.
 In those sessions, my friend taught me about which thread to use, which needles were great for piecing, which needles were good for quilting, how to applique, and how to bind the edge of a finished project, all while chatting about our personal lives.
 We worked small and portable, in sizes our transient college lives could handle.
-Since that time, I have continued on in that tradition, making mini quilts, mostly by hand and easily stitched while commuting to work on the bus, or while listening to a talking book after dinner.
+Since that time, I have continued on in that tradition, making mini quilts, mostly by hand and easily stitched while commuting to work on the bus, or while listening to an audio book after dinner.

 What I was about to undertake in my new studio I had never done before.
 I’d be working on a sewing machine—a beat up old Kenmore from the 90’s—instead of by hand, and I’d be using a classic block design (log cabin) instead of going free-form like I normally did.
 When I started this project, my tools were less than ideal: a sewing machine that needed servicing but wasn’t quite worth the expense, an embarrassingly dull rotary blade, an ancient calcified 12” x 18” cutting mat, a short 6” Omnigrid ruler, and a ten-dollar iron my mom bought for me when I left home for college.
 I didn’t have a big worktable yet so the sewing machine sat on top of a chest of drawers and I sewed standing up.
 It was actually quite comfortable, a standing desk of sorts.
 The cutting and arranging of blocks happened down on the floor—not comfortable at all.